Skip to Content

 Chorizo Burrito

-Prepare this easy chorizo burrito recipe with fluffy eggs and chorizo sausage wrapped in a warm flour tortilla.
-A chorizo breakfast burrito like this is perfect for meal prep, camping, or a quick and hearty breakfast
+Prepare this easy chorizo burrito recipe with fluffy scrambled eggs and spicy chorizo sausage wrapped in a warm flour tortilla.
+A chorizo breakfast burrito like this is perfect for meal prep, camping, or a quick grab and go breakfast or snack.

 A chorizo burrito on a plate.